tuengo-analytics/tuengo-analytics.github.io/index.md

 ---
 layout: page
 ---
+## About me:

 I am a physicist with interest in machine learning and data analytics.
-My expertise is in data modeling to predict hardware lifetime and reliability, and test algorithms.
+My expertise is in data modeling to predict hardware lifetime/reliability, and test algorithms.
 I have experience in conducting statistical analysis in product yield and design optimization.
 In recent years, I continue to extend my knowledge in AI/Machine Learning through projects and teaching.

 ## Current Interests and Projects:
 (under construction...)